Charlietzu/vuttr-charlietzu/README.md

 Basically a CRUD application that we can filter by the items requested for the API. <br />

+### WARNING

+I documented this whole project in english because it makes more easier if someone from another country needs to use this code.

 ## How to use

 Clone/Download this repository, then run: